 2. I thought everything was going to fall in place right away, but things did not.

-I was lucky enough that my boyfriend decided to take on this move with me.
+I was lucky enough that my boyfriend decided to take on moving to a new city with me.
 It was a hard decision for us because he didn’t yet have a new job and moving to a new city is scary enough, let alone taking the leap without knowing where or when you’ll get your next paycheck.

 Fortunately he happens to be the most patient person on earth (after all he dates me), so after some persistence and a lot of interviews, he was able to find the right fit.
 It took him about two months to find a job, but he was able to temp and help out a friend’s company right away which was a huge help for us.
 We also knew we were doing the move for a while, so we had both saved up enough money to get us through a situation like this.